 Donna’s Live Sourdough Culture

-This sourdough starter culture is my personal starter I’ve used for 15 years.
-It was originally a Russian culture that I blended with a Finland culture.
-After I had it for a while, it adapted to my home here in Missouri.
-It does this by capturing wild yeast from the air.
-Your culture will do the same and be unique to you.
-I have been using this particular culture for over 10 years and love it.
-After a few attempts to make my own sourdough culture from scratch, I found it too sour and didn’t rise very well.
-A sourdough culture that has been aged over years has a mellow flavor and it really makes a difference when making sourdough bread.
+This sourdough starter culture is my personal starter I’ve used for almost two decades.
+It was originally a Russian culture that I blended with a Finnish culture.
+After I had it for a while, it adapted to my home in Missouri and now California.
+It has a lot of diverse strains.
+It does this by capturing wild yeasts from the air.
+Your culture will do the same and be unique to you and your home.
+I have been using this particular culture for many years and love it.
+After a few attempts to make my own sourdough culture from scratch, I found it too sour and it didn’t rise very well.
+A sourdough culture that has been aged over the years has a mellow slightly tart flavor, and it really makes a difference to have a strong, long-aged starter when making sourdough bread.

 - Live Sourdough Starter Culture

 - Instructions on how to care for your Sourdough Culture

 - “Donna’s Sourdough Bread” recipe with detailed instructions and color pictures

 - Support from our team if you have questions.
 Email: firstname.lastname@example.org.

 You will love this culture and it works best with bread flour, but you can also use white flour, whole-wheat flour, or most other types of flour (Except gluten-free flours).

 If you’re making bread with whole wheat flour, then your bread will be dense and won’t rise as high.
 I recommend getting a high-protein flour to make your bread rise higher and have a wonderful texture.

 If you’re unsure how to know if your flour has a high protein content here is the formula.
 Look at the nutritional information on the package of flour.